docQodly/docs/docs/language/basics/lang-parameters.md

 ```

 This method can be called with a variable number of *real* parameters.
-In case of wrong parameter type, an error will be returned before the method is executed :
+In case of wrong parameter type, an error will be returned before the method is executed:

 ```qs